VelaShape Review: Effectiveness, Safety, Cost, More

 “I am always suspect of technologies that purport to help cellulite, since it such a difficult condition to treat non-invasively,” Dr. Lain noted.
 “However, the use of radiofrequency for fat reduction is well researched.”

-As mentioned earlier in this article, VelaShape’s technology is based on a combination of bipolar radiofrequency (RF) and optical energies delivered to the dermis/hypodermis zones.
+VelaShape’s technology is based on a combination of bipolar radiofrequency (RF) and optical energies delivered to the dermis/hypodermis zones.

 It was previously demonstrated that the combination of bipolar radiofrequency (RF) and optical energies with tissue manipulation is “an efficient reshaping modality,” according to a study published by the National Institutes of Health on the “Reduction in adipose tissue volume using a new high-power radiofrequency technology combined with infrared light and mechanical manipulation for body contouring.”